-• A competent person is employed and ensure that the assessment of reasonably foreseeable risks is undertaken, and control measures put in place that will reduce risks.
-This falls under the remit of the DoNESC Head of Estates and the Estates Officer (H&S).
+- A competent person is employed and ensure that the assessment of reasonably foreseeable risks is undertaken, and control measures put in place that will reduce risks.
+This falls under the remit of the DoNESC Head of Estates and assisted by the Health & Safety Advisor. - Health, safety and well-being are integral throughout the Trust academies and the central team by implementing a system of managing safely so that all academies are rated as "low risk". - Support, advice and guidance are available either through the DoNESC Head of Estates (H&S) or Health & Safety Advisor.

-- Health, safety and well-being are integral throughout the Trust academies and the central team by implementing a system of managing safely so that all academies are rated as "low risk". - Support advice and guidance are available either through the DoNESC Head of Estates (H&S) or outsourced health, safety and well-being services and procedures.
+b) Responsibilities of the Governors

-b) Responsibilities of the Local Governing Body
+Governors will work together with the Headteacher/Principal, the Trust and where applicable the Local Authorities (District and County Council) to establish and meet health and safety objectives.

-The LGB will work together with the Headteacher, the Trust and where applicable the Local Authorities (District and County Council) to establish and meet health and safety objectives.
-The LGB will address health and safety matters via Governing Body meetings and committees.
-The LGB will appoint a Health and Safety Governor to monitor and undertake an annual health and safety walk/check throughout the academy (HS07) Termly updates on health and safety will be submitted to the LGB by the Headteacher as part of the Headteachers report and an annual report submitted regarding the academy's health and safety performance.
-(HS08)
+Updates on health and safety will be submitted to the Governors by the Headteacher/Principal as part of the Headteacher's/Principal's report.
+Governors will monitor health and safety matters via governance meetings.
+Governors will nominate a Governor to accompany the Headteacher and/or site team representative on an annual health and safety walk/check throughout the academy.
+(HS07)

-The Local Governing Body will ensure that:
+Governors will ensure that:

-- The Headteacher updates Section 18 the school health and safety policy for the academy, for approval and adoption by the local governing body. - Suitable and sufficient risk assessments of buildings and work activities are undertaken, and a written record of the assessments are kept, and appropriate control measures required are implemented "so far as is practicable". - Sufficient funding is allocated for health and safety e.g., in respect of training, protective equipment, any remedial work/service and maintenance of building. - Inspection reports, including those from the Trust/DoNESC or trade union health and safety representatives are considered and acted upon. - Health and Safety is a standing item on all agendas. - An annual health and safety report is published. - A positive health and safety culture is established and maintained.
+- Suitable and sufficient risk assessments of buildings and work activities are undertaken, and a written record of the assessments are kept, and appropriate control measures required are implemented "so far as is practicable". - Inspection reports, including those from the Trust/DoNESC or trade union health and safety representatives are considered and acted upon. - A positive health and safety culture is established and maintained.